Reviews of the implementation of the capacity-building framework in developing countries

 A third comprehensive review of the implementation of the framework for capacity-building in

-developing countries will be initiated at SBI 42, during the Bonn Climate Change Conference in June
+developing countries was initiated at SBI 42, during the Bonn Climate Change Conference in June

 Reviews of the implementation of the capacity-building framework in countries with economies in